• RSS

 Wednesday, May 28th, 2008

 As you may have noticed I have been using my site as a forum for soldiers and veterans to share their funny stories.
-And so I get stuff emailed to me I read through it, and put the best ones I find up here.
+And so I get stuff emailed to me I read through it, generic and put the best ones I find up here.

-Some of the stories I get sent are funny, but not written in a particularly comedic manner.
+Some of the stories I get sent are funny, generic but not written in a particularly comedic manner.
 Up to this point I have gone back and forth with the original writers to try to help them polish it up.
 Unfortunately this is beginning to eat up a bunch of my time, when it would probably be faster for me to just re-write the thing.

 And so that is the new policy on submissions.
 If you send me a story, I will edit it, and possibly re-write a portion of it, to make it a funnier read.
 You will still get credit for writing the story, I will just mention that I helped you to tell it.